arciisine/functional-pipeline-optimization/README.md

 **Outstanding Tasks**

 * Handle Closed Variables
-    * Pass in arguments as a context object
-        * This context
-        * Reduce's init value
-        * Original function
     * Differentiate closed variables from non-local functions in Analysis (right now mingled)
 * Handle Object Patterns and Spread Elements
     * Need a cohesive story for visiting and for marking